Image courtesy of British Library Photostream

 "Oh, don't do that," Lauren said.

 "All ISIS all the time.
 Terrifying, and yet—I can't quite explain it—ISIS just doesn't seem real.
-I can't help thinking that they're a product of our imaginations, our nightmares."
+I can't help thinking they're a product of our imaginations, our nightmares."

 "Jesus," Daniel said.
 "You sound like Lauren's new client.
 He's a conspiracy theorist who claims to have been in the CIA."